nopathrepo/toolkit/README.md

 Linux command-line toolkit for Computer Science students.

 ## oberon.py ##
-This program will check each line in each file in a specified directory to see if the lines exceed a specified amount of characters.
+This program will check each line in each file (C/C++ source and header files) in a specified directory to see if the lines exceed a specified amount of characters.
 This is especially useful if you are limited to a specific number of characters per line (such as in a university classroom).

-C/C++ Specific:
 oberon.py also supports header guard checking (#pragma once and #ifndef) and allows the user to customize the header guard with name, date, username, etc. for all files in a directory.